 The Boston Consulting Group was recently recognized as one of the best places to work in the country, due to its commitment to work/life balance and opportunities for junior level staffers to build their professional skills.
-I was not surprised in the least by this honor, since my associate Nicole Robinson raves about her positive experience working with your company.
+I was not surprised by this honor, since my associate Nicole Robinson raves about her positive experience working with your company.

-I'm a results-driven professional with skills in business strategy, strategic planning, and program management, honed through both private sector and military positions.
-I will receive my MBA from the University of Maryland in June 2019 and would love to meet to discuss where my skill set would be of the greatest benefit to your company.
-Please refer to my resume for additional information about my background.
+I wonder if you have any open positions for a results-driven professional with skills in business strategy, strategic planning, and program management, honed through both private sector and military positions.
+I will receive my MBA from the University of Maryland in June 2019 and would love to meet to discuss where my skill set could be of the greatest benefit to your company.

 Dear Ms. Jones,

-I am an avid reader of The Washington Post and admire your dedication to providing fair and balanced information about current education policy.
+I'm an avid reader of The Washington Post and admire your dedication to providing fair and balanced information about current education policy.
 Your recent story about the value of media literacy training for high school students was particularly impressive.

-After earning my journalism degree from The University of Iowa, I accepted a position as a staff writer at The Waterloo-Cedar Falls Courier.
+After earning my journalism degree from The University of Iowa, I accepted a position as a Staff Writer at The Waterloo-Cedar Falls Courier.
 Two years as a general assignment reporter helped me discover my passion for the education beat.

 Elizabeth C. Edwards

-As a long-time resident of Sioux Falls, I have heard great things about North Jackson Elementary's commitment to educational excellence.
-I was particularly impressed with the recent KIMTV news report on the sixth-grade classroom's effort to collect t-shirts to be turned into cloth diapers for children in Haiti.
+As a long-time Sioux Falls resident, I have always heard great things about North Jackson Elementary School’s commitment to educational excellence.
+I am particularly impressed with the recent KMTV news report on the sixth-grade classroom's effort to collect t-shirts to be turned into cloth diapers for children in Haiti.

+I am a highly qualified teacher who is passionate about community involvement and social responsibility.
 I would greatly appreciate the opportunity to meet with you to discuss any teaching positions that may be available in the upcoming academic year.